ash-project/ash/documentation/introduction/getting_started.md

  }}
 ```

-## Add front end extensions
+## Add a Phoenix Frontend

-Now that the Elixir API is complete, you can move on to the [next section](https://hexdocs.pm/ash/getting_started_phx.html)
+Now that the Elixir API is complete, you can move on to the [next
-to learn how to change the data_layer to PostgreSQL and expose it via a JSON API.
+guide](getting_started_phx.html) to learn how to change the data_layer to
+PostgreSQL and expose it via a JSON API.

 - `AshJsonApi` - can be used to build a spec compliant JSON:API.
 - `AshPostgres.DataLayer` - can be used to persist your resources to PostgreSQL.